Elite50/slate/source/includes/_profile-object.md

  | KnockSurveySubmissionID | The *Item* ID of the submission that was collected when the door was knocked
  | KnockFormSubmissionID | The *Item* ID of the form that was collected when the door was knocked
  | KnockSurvey | The survey that was assigned to the Volunteer to collect
-LegislationPositions | LegislationPositionDateTaken | When the profile took this position on the legislation
+Languages | Language | A language that the profile speaks LegislationPositions | LegislationPositionDateTaken | When the profile took this position on the legislation
  | LegislationPosition | Which position the profile took on the legislation
  | LegislationPositionLegislation | The legislation that the profile took a position on